Thryloz/CMPM121-Project3/README.md

 # Project3
 CMPM121 Third Project Card Game

+<ins>Final Project Update</ins><br/>
+Before I get into new features, please check my grading for the Project 3 Assignment, I got 2 points marked off which I believe should not have.<br/>
+1. Point Calculations seems incorrect.<br/>
+I have double checked this and playtested it with others, there were no point calculation errors.
+The points represent the total points gained throughout the game, not current amount from the board state.
+Either the grader misunderstood this or doesn't understand how the point rules from the rubric.
+The screenshot didn't show any discepencies either.
+In the final project update, I've made it more clear how the points are calculated with some features I'll mention later, but no changes to the actual point calculation.<br/>

+2. Missing people who gave you feedback<br/>
+I thought this requirement was removed, I'm fairly certain the professor mentioned this in class and we were low on time as well.<br/>

+Please correct these or at least provide an explanation.
+I would be fine if I misunderstood the feedback part, but not the points part.

+THE UPDATES
+- CARD REVEAL DELAYS.
+Rather than being instant, there is now a 0.5s delay between cards being revealed.
+- Cards already revealed on the player's side are now marked with a golden outline

 <ins>Patterns Used</ins><br/>
 Inheritance - Cards inherit from a Base Card Class, letting it use methods and access common fields such as position without having to rewrite it.<br/>
+Prototype - Also used  by the cards, all cards are a prototype of the base card.<br/>
 Singleton - GameManager is a singleton.
 Technically the player and opponent classes are singletons as well.<br/>
 Observer- GameManager also acts as an observer.<br/>